emdonahue/knowledgebase/README.md

 	bib [OPTION...]
 QUERY	Adds or removes records from the bibliography files identified by QUERY.
 If addition/deletion options are not supplied, print bibliographic data instead. import 	Consumes files in inbox and generates appropriate archival copies, analysis extracts, and metadata containers.
-Automatically adds both a title and a filename field to the bibliography, both corresponding to the original filename. init 	Generates a new directory structure for use by kb in the current directory. ls [QUERY]	Prints a TSV of files matching QUERY.
+Automatically adds both a title and a filename field to the bibliography, both corresponding to the original filename. init 	Generates a new directory structure for use by kb in the current directory. key [KEY]	Prints a list of unique key names or, if KEY is supplied, values for that key from the bibliographic database. ls [QUERY]	Prints a TSV of files matching QUERY.
 If QUERY omitted, list all files. md5 [QUERY]	Prints md5s of files matching QUERY.
 If QUERY is omitted, print all md5s. open QUERY	Opens the document matching QUERY using xdg-open to select an appropriate application.